How to manage a huge iTunes Library

 The end result of all this is that you impose a system on your music, then trust that system.

-find ways to make it easier to manage in the long term
+Find ways to make your iTunes library easier to manage in the long term

 Do it with smart playlists as much as possible.
-The trick is that SPLs need well-tagged tracks in order to be effective.
+The trick is that Smart Playlists need well-tagged tracks in order to be effective.

 Automate where possible.
 Have a look around Doug’s Applescripts for iTunes, and use applescripts to save time editing tags etc.